vthib/boreal/boreal/README.md

 If you control the origin of all of your rules, this is not an issue.
 If that is not the case however, you shouldn't use boreal yet.
 This is in active development.

+- Optimizations

+Huge number of rules, big files and bad hex or regex strings deteriorates performances quite a lot, see the [benchmarks](/boreal/benches/README.md).
+This is in active development.

 - Process scanning

 Only scanning files or bytes is available for the moment.

+- Configurable timeout on scan

+Closely related to defensive programming, and will probably be implemented at the same time.

-- Missing modules
+- Some missing modules

+See the module list [above](#modules).
 This will greatly depend on declared interest, as I'm unsure how often those are used.
 If you would like to use boreal but a module that you need is not implemented, please create an issue.

 - Saving and loading compiled rules